v1.10.90-0e025b8

 Why Travel Sites Require Residential Proxies

-Airline and hotel sites vary prices by country, device, and traffic source.
+Airline and hotel sites are among the most aggressive at IP-based price personalization.
+Fares can vary by 20-40% depending on the visitor's country, with some OTAs showing higher prices to users from wealthier markets.
 Without location-aware IPs, you see the wrong fares or get blocked after a few requests.
 Residential proxies let your requests appear as real users in target regions so you can compare pricing accurately.

 Recommended Setup